 Australia’s Ocean Frontier: Exploring the Eyre Peninsula, South Australia

 On the Eyre Peninsula in South Australia, life is determined by the sea.
-Bounded by the wilds of the Southern Ocean to the south and west, and the calm waters of the Spencer Gulf, the Eyre Peninsula is ‘Australia’s seafood frontier’, South Australia’s wild ‘west coast’.
-Thanks to its nutrient-rich waters, the Peninsula is home to an abundance of marine life, from prize tuna to rare Australian sea lions.
-But the frontier is as true to this place as the seafood: the Eyre Peninsula region remains a place of rugged beauty and wildness, where the sea remains the ‘great maker and breaker’, creating fortunes and taking lives (Australian Geographic).
+Bounded by the wilds of the Southern Ocean to the south and west, and the calm waters of the Spencer Gulf, the Eyre Peninsula South Australia is ‘Australia’s seafood frontier’, the wild ‘far west coast‘.
+Thanks to its nutrient-rich waters, the Peninsula is home to an abundance of marine life, from prize tuna, giant cuttlefish to rare Australian sea lions.
+But the frontier is as true to this place as the seafood: the Eyre Peninsula region remains a place of rugged beauty and wildness, where the sea remains the ‘great maker and breaker’, creating fortunes and taking lives ( Australian Geographic ).

-The dual nature of the sea is thanks to the geography of the Eyre Peninsula, which was named for explorer Edward John Eyre.
+The dual nature of the sea is thanks to the geography of the Southern Eyre Peninsula, which was named for explorer Edward John Eyre .
 To the west, the peninsula reaches the Great Australian Bight and Southern Ocean, where the Roaring Forties create cold winds and huge swells.
 To the east, the peninsula defines the calm waters of the Spencer Gulf.

-At the tip of the Eyre Peninsula, the two huge peninsulas of Lincoln Bay and Coffin Bay national parks jut out east and west respectively, with landmass forming the shape of an anchor.
-The twisty coasts of these two peninsulas, a mess of coves, headlands and outcrops, give the sea a ‘split personality’, as it goes from rough waves to sheltered bay within metres.
+At the tip of the Southern Eyre Peninsula, the two huge peninsulas of Lincoln Bay and Coffin Bay national parks jut out east and west respectively, with landmass forming the shape of an anchor.
+The twisty coasts of these two peninsulas, a mass of coves, headlands and outcrops, give the sea a ‘split personality’, as it goes from rough waves to the sheltered pristine waters of a bay within metres.